 Gynecomastia is caused by a greater reduction in the effects of testosterone, the male hormone, as compared to estrogen.
-This occurs due to decreased testosterone levels, or an increase in estrogen level.
+This occurs due to a decreased testosterone level, or an increase in estrogen level.

-Conditions that can disturb the hormone balance include:
+Conditions that can disturb hormone balance and result in hormone changes include:

 Characteristics in men and women are controlled by hormones such as testosterone and estrogen.

 Testosterone is primarily the male sex hormone, whereas estrogen is regarded as the female hormone.
 Testosterone imparts male attributes, e.g., body hair, muscle mass.

 Meanwhile, estrogen is responsible for female characteristics, including greater breast size.

 Estrogen and testosterone are exclusively female and male hormones.
 Both women and men produce them in their bodies.
 However, estrogen is more in quantity in females and vise versa for males.

 When the hormonal balance fluctuates, and higher levels of estrogen are present, the result will be conditions such as gynecomastia and prostate cancer.

 - Anti-androgens – used for the treatment of enlarged prostate, prostate cancer, etc. E.g., finasteride (Proscar, Propecia), flutamide, and spironolactone (Aldactone, Carospir).

 - Anti-anxiety medications – diazepam (Valium)